zenstackhq/zenstack-docs/docs/reference/plugins/zod.md

     - *[Model]Schema*

         The schema for validating the model itself, including all scalar fields, foreign key fields, and relation fields.
-All fields are optional (**we may revisit this design in a future release**).
+All relation fields are optional.

         ```ts
         const PostSchema = z.object({